 Does getting the RSV vaccine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done to see if the RSV vaccine can increase the chance of miscarriage.
-The RSV vaccine is recommended for use during the third trimester of pregnancy, which is past the time when a miscarriage can happen.
+Studies have not been done to see if the Abrysvo® RSV vaccine can increase the chance of miscarriage.
+The vaccine is recommended for use during the third trimester of pregnancy, which is past the time when a miscarriage can happen.

 Does getting the RSV vaccine increase the chance of birth defects?

 Birth defects can happen in any pregnancy for different reasons.
 Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
-We look at research studies to try to understand if an exposure, like the RSV vaccine, might increase the chance of birth defects in a pregnancy.
-Studies on Abrysvo® RSV vaccination during pregnancy have not found a higher chance of birth defects.
+We look at research studies to try to understand if an exposure, like the Abrysvo® RSV vaccine, might increase the chance of birth defects in a pregnancy.

 Does getting the RSV vaccine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not found an increased chance of pregnancy-related problems, such as low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-In some studies, RSV vaccination during pregnancy was associated with an increased chance of preterm delivery (birth before 37 weeks).
-Other studies have not found an increased chance of preterm delivery.
-The recommendation to get the vaccine closer to the end of pregnancy (at 32-36 weeks) allows time for antibodies to pass to the baby before delivery but lowers the chance (if there is one) of delivering early from the vaccine, since the vaccine is given closer to full term.
+In early studies on the Abrysvo® RSV vaccine given between 24 and 36 weeks of pregnancy, there were slightly more preterm births (birth before 37 weeks) among women who got the vaccine compared to women who did not.
+However, ongoing studies on the vaccine have not found a higher chance of preterm birth.
+The recommendation to get the vaccine closer to the end of pregnancy (between 32 and 36 weeks) allows time for antibodies to pass to the baby before delivery but lowers the chance (if there is one) of delivering early from the vaccine, since the vaccine is given closer to full term.

 Does getting the RSV vaccine in pregnancy affect future behavior or learning for the child?